Pokemon Metal Collection

 Anime Version Metal Collection (10 types):

-Ash and Pikachu, Officer Jenny and Growlithe, Misty and Starmie, Gary and Nidoking, Giovanni and Persian, Brock and Zubat, Nurse Joy and Chansey, Professor Oak and Muk, James and Meowth, Jessie and Arbok.
+Ash and Pikachu, Officer Jenny and Growlithe, Misty and Togepi + Staryu, Gary and Nidoking, Giovanni and Persian, Brock and Zubat, Nurse Joy and Chansey, Professor Oak and Muk, James and Meowth, Jessie and Arbok.

 Later Sets (Gen III – VII) 2004-2016